enricoJL/enricojl.github.io/_posts/2023-01-06-is-this-real.md

 Do you feel the love?
 Do you know from whence it came?
 I have been searching long for such a feeling,
-and I found it between you and me.
+and I found it
+between you and me.

 Can you feel the love?
 Can you hear the sound —
 in my heart, and in my hopes?
 Can you possibly know what it is?

-Is this real,
+Is this real?
-or is this true?
+Or is this true?
 Do you know?

 Right in between you and me,